If you are living in Portugal, here is some information on family and maternal allowance in Portugal.

 - Antenatal family allowance: granted to pregnant women from the 13th week of gestation, on a monthly basis up to birth;

-- Parents’ benefit for children and young people (abono de família (child allowance)) – awarded to descendents until they are 16 years of age, or up to 24 years of age when they are enrolled in education establishments;
+- Parents’ benefit for children and young people (abono de família (child allowance)) – awarded to descendants until they are 16 years of age or up to 24 years of age when they are enrolled in education establishments;

 - Benefit for attending a special education establishment;

 - Monthly life-long benefit and extraordinary supplementary benefit;

 In the case of maternity, paternity or adoption, the mother and father are entitled to initial and complementary parental leave for the birth of the child.

 - Subsídio de maternidade (Maternity allowance) is awarded for maternity leave (120 days); possible entitlement to paid leave before giving birth (in addition to the 120 days), when there is a clinical risk to the employee or unborn child, with the possibility to extend leave for a further 30 days after the birth (up to 150 days).